 Every goose-stepping entertainment source claims that the resurgence of live-action remakes of Disney animated films we have in the 2010s was due to Tim Burton’s Alice in Wonderland (2010).
 This is erroneous – though the Burton film was produced by Disney, there is no clear proof that it is a direct remake of the Disney Alice in Wonderland (1951) and not another of the innumerable adaptations of the Lewis Carroll story.
-Nevertheless, an industry of Disney live-action remakes/sequels has followed on from this with the likes of Maleficent (2014), Cinderella (2015), The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Dumbo (2019), Lady and the Tramp (2019), The Lion King (2019), plus the announced The Little Mermaid (2020) and Mulan (2020).
+Nevertheless, an industry of Disney live-action remakes/sequels has followed on from this with the likes of Maleficent (2014), Cinderella (2015), The Jungle Book (2016), Pete’s Dragon (2016), Beauty and the Beast (2017), Mary Poppins Returns (2018), Dumbo (2019), Lady and the Tramp (2019), The Lion King (2019) and Mulan (2020) plus the announced The Little Mermaid (2021).

 I will admit my bias upfront – I hated the original Disney animated Aladdin (1992).
 It was one of the most popular films of the 1990s Disney renaissance.
 Everything I hated about it can be put down to directors Ron Clements and John Musker whose films, which include Hercules (1997), Treasure Planet (2002) and Moana (2016), all betray an unserious attitude towards their source material – the exception are The Little Mermaid (1989), which is carried by its sheer good cheer, and The Princess and the Frog (2009).
 They are films driven by a do-anything-for-a-gag mentality, including throwing in frequently anachronistic references and fourth-wall breaking gags.
 Aladdin was essentially written around the madly ad-libbing persona of Robin Williams.
 It was nevertheless the No 1 box-office hit of 1992 and spawned several spinoffs with The Return of Jafar (1994) and Aladdin and the King of Thieves (1996), as well as an animated tv series, Aladdin (1993-6).